Judge extends FEMA temporary housing for Puerto Ricans displaced after hurricane

 Puerto Ricans who fled Hurricane Maria’s devastation and have been temporarily housed in motels and hotels on the mainland were granted a 20-day extension, a federal judge ruled on Tuesday.

 After a telephone hearing conducted on Monday, U.S. District Judge Timothy Hillman of Massachusetts extended FEMA's Temporary Shelter Assistance (TSA) program to July 23.
 The program has housed about 1,700 Puerto Rican evacuees.
-Many families have been struggling to get access to permanent housing in areas where there is a lack of affordable rentals and crowded shelter systems — until July 23.
+Many families have been struggling to get access to permanent housing in areas where there is a lack of affordable rentals and crowded shelter systems.

 The decision comes after a different judge, U.S. District Judge Leo T. Sorokin of Massachusetts, blocked FEMA from ending the program on Saturday, TSA's original end date.